piyushmca25/software-tools-assignment/README.md

 ## New Section
 This is a new section added for Task 3.

-This is a change in readme
+This is a change in readme in conflict branch